berensp/berensp.github.io/_posts/2023-12-15-xmas-music.md

 - [🎹 Traditional/Oldies](https://music.youtube.com/playlist?list=PL_64Fz1c-ODKOXnA_3WqyULSXcBY_WMOb) – bring on the nostalgia with Andy Williams, Bing Crosby, Ol' Blue Eyes, et al. I've got many of the essentials in here (e.g., Burl Ives' [*A Holly Jolly Christmas*](https://music.youtube.com/playlist?list=OLAK5uy_kiyNpybro_snrUqF4hQ6dU0Q4NjHphkRw), Johnny Mathis' [*We Need A Little Christmas*](https://music.youtube.com/watch?v=fTrCepaqffY&sq=1&si=CYaW1cGiHVlAbZg3), Sinatra's [*Christmas Waltz*](https://music.youtube.com/watch?v=OfmcEok4mkE&sq=1&si=a03fqHbMKJ9_rCoY)).
 - [🥁 Soul/R&B/Motown](https://music.youtube.com/playlist?list=PL_64Fz1c-ODK5lz-j4L4OSBFzZ7B_sq1g) – just what it sounds like: carols with a little soul.
 It spans the decades so I may be taking a little liberty with genre, because we’ve got the Temptations' rendition of [*Rudolph*](https://music.youtube.com/watch?v=zB3Ldec54K4&sq=1&si=JnxVbkzfBCCvwsy8) but also David Archuleta's [*The First Noel*](https://music.youtube.com/watch?v=iqQuanlQbFg&sq=1&si=gqrl5H87sQtKwYfu).

-I make no guarantees these don't shift and evole over time.
-So what did I miss?
-And/or which awful early 2000s track should be buried with the ghost of Christmas past?
+I make no guarantees these don't shift and evolve over time—or even on a whim.
+So that means input is welcome: what did I miss; which tracks should be tossed out with the fruitcake?

 Merry Christmas,